 - 11. Give brief, complete description of your proposal, including the proposed uses and the size of the project and site.
 There are several questions later in this checklist that ask you to describe certain aspects of your proposal.
 You do not need to repeat those answers on this page.
-The proposal consists of various amendments to Map TR-12, Arterial Network Map, in Chapter 4, Transportation, of the Spokane Comprehensive Plan.
-These amendments would modify whether certain portions of streets in the City are designated as arterials, collectors, local streets, or other classifications.
-No immediate or near-term physical changes to those streets are proposed at this time, as this map indicates the expected final condition of these streets within 20 years.
-Future construction or re-construction of streets in Spokane will be subject to additional SEPA review at the time of design. - 12.
+The proposal consists of a text amendment to Chapter 4, Transportation, regarding pedestrian and vehicular safety at at-grade railway crossings in the City of Spokane.
+This amendment would highlight the need for increase safety improvements like crossing gates at various locations.
+No immediate or near-term physical changes to any specific crossings are proposed at this time.
+Future construction or re-construction of crossings in Spokane would be subject to additional SEPA review at the time of design. - 12.
 Location of the proposal: Give sufficient information for a person to understand the precise location of your proposed project, including a street address, if any, and section, township and range, if known.
 If a proposal would occur over a range of area, provide the range or boundaries of the site(s).
 Provide a legal description, site plan, vicinity map, and topographic map, if reasonably available.
 While you should submit any plans required by the agency, you are not required to duplicate maps or detailed plans submitted with any permit application related to this checklist.
-Various locations throughout the City.
-The current list of locations is available at the following website: https://my.spokanecity.org/projects/2019-2020-proposed-comprehensive-plan-amendments/tr-12-arterial-network-map/ - 13.
+Any at-grade railway crossings in the City.
+Three specific locations under consideration for improvements include UPRR crossing #809122U on Freya Street, UPRR crossing #809124H on Havana Street and BNSF crossing #065984U on Mission Avenue. - 13.
 Does the proposed action lie within the Aquifer Sensitive Area (ASA)?
 The General Sewer Service Area?
 The Priority Sewer Service Area?
 The City of Spokane?
 (See: Spokane County's ASA Overlay Zone Atlas for boundaries.)
-Yes, the proposed amended streets are all located within the ASA, sewer service area, and the City of Spokane. - 14.
+Yes, all crossings are within the ASA, the sewer service area, and the City of Spokane. - 14.
 The following questions supplement Part A. - a.
 Critical Aquifer Recharge Area (CARA) / Aquifer Sensitive Area (ASA) - (1) Describe any systems, other than those designed for the disposal of sanitary waste installed for the purpose of discharging fluids below the ground surface (includes systems such as those for the disposal of stormwater or drainage from floor drains).
 Describe the type of system, the amount of material to be disposed of through the system and the types of material likely to be disposed of (including materials which may enter the system inadvertently through spills or as a result of firefighting activities).
 None at this time.

 - (2) Will any chemicals (especially organic solvents or petroleum fuels) be stored in aboveground or underground storage tanks?
 If so, what types and quantities of material will be stored?
-N/A, Non-Project Action (map change). - (3) What protective measures will be taken to insure that leaks or spills of any chemicals stored or used on site will not be allowed to percolate to groundwater.
+N/A, Non-Project Action (text change). - (3) What protective measures will be taken to insure that leaks or spills of any chemicals stored or used on site will not be allowed to percolate to groundwater.
 This includes measures to keep chemicals out of disposal systems.
-N/A, Non-Project Action (map change). - (4) Will any chemicals be stored, handled or used on the site in a location where a spill or leak will drain to surface or groundwater or to a stormwater disposal system discharging to surface or groundwater?
-N/A, Non-Project Action (map change). - b.
+N/A, Non-Project Action (text change). - (4) Will any chemicals be stored, handled or used on the site in a location where a spill or leak will drain to surface or groundwater or to a stormwater disposal system discharging to surface or groundwater?
+N/A, Non-Project Action (text change). - b.
 Stormwater - (1) What are the depths on the site to groundwater and to bedrock (if known)?
 Varies throughout the City. - (2) Will stormwater be discharged into the ground?
 If so, describe any potential impacts.
-N/A, Non-Project Action (map change).
+N/A, Non- Project Action (text change).